Last Updated on May 26, 2023 by Dominique de Merteuil

 The Kleinert’s dress shield is the perfect protection for your vintage clothes from sweat and deodorant!

-- I’m really scared of handwashing vintage clothes, with the exception of cotton, polyester and vintage lingerie made of artificial silk.
+• I’m really scared of handwashing vintage clothes, except cotton, polyester and vintage lingerie made of artificial silk.
 I dry-clean almost everything I own.
 I found an excellent dry cleaner who knows how to handle vintage garments.

 While searching for vintage slips on Etsy, which I wear underneath all my 1940s suits and dresses, as a way of protecting them a little bit, I stumbled upon an original 1960s dress shield from Kleinert’s.